 - Backpacks to Briefcases Professional Development event

 - Student support:

 - Facilitate mentoring relationships between entering and advanced students, and undergraduate and graduate students

 - Provide awards for research and service work that fosters professional development in family studies and/or recognizes outstanding achievement

 - Professional development:

-- Host brown bag sessions that address family issues
+- Host seminars and panels that address family issues

 - Serve as a liaison between faculty and graduate student research projects and undergraduate research interests